Aleksey-Dr/modules-of-react-lessons/comments.md

 4. Create a ColorPicker.module.css in the "colorPicker" folder.
 5. Create a "data" folder in the "src" folder.
 6. Create a colors.json file in the "data" folder.

+1. Create a "todoList" folder in the "components" folder.
+2. Create a TodoList.jsx file in the "todoList" folder.
+3. Create a index.js file in the "todoList" folder.
+4. Create a "TodoList" component in the TodoList.jsx.
+5. Added "export default TodoList;" to the TodoList.jsx.
+6. Added "export { default } from './TodoList';" to the index.js file in the "todoList" folder.
+7. Added "import { Component } from 'react';" to the App.js file.
+8. Changed "App" component to an "App" component-class.
+9. Import the package "clsx" from the "clsx" library to the TodoList.jsx.
+10. Create a TodoList.module.css in the "todoList" folder.
+11. Added "import css from './TodoList.module.css';" to the TodoList.jsx.
+12. Create a todos.json file in the "data" folder.
+13. Added "import todos from '../src/data/todos.json';" to the App.js.